noncorpus/DnD5e/characters/ashi.md

 **Piotr's Panpipes of Perseverance**

 You may blow these pan pipes as an action.
 You and any allies within 15ft that can hear them are invigorated.
 Affected characters take the equivalent of a short rest, and can recover spell slots equal to half their casting class level, rounded down.
 None of the recovered slots can be fourth level or higher.
+Incapacitated characters can use, at most, half their hit dice.

+After being played, the Pipes' make no further sound until sunrise and cannot be used.

+The Pipes' magic is especially strong for those who have given their all.
+If characters are completely out of hit dice when they are affected, they regain one hit die.
+If they are completely out of spell slots, they gain one additional spell slot.

 **Rickard's Reliable Dice**